henryly94/leetcode/snowball/README.md

 - [Day 21](07-05.ipynb)
 1. 105 - construct binary tree from preorder and inorder traversal
 2. 106 - construct binary tree from inorder and postorder traversal
-3. 114 - flatten binary tree to linked list  :white_check_mark:
+3. 114 - flatten binary tree to linked list

 - [Day 22](07-07.ipynb)
 1. 116 - populating next right pointers in each node